MJ-school Student Networking Trips

 A: Yes!
 To be selected, students must already be admitted into the MJ-school.
 Both undergraduate and graduate MJ-school students are welcome to apply.

 A: Students are responsible for their transportation to and from the destination city, as well as ground transportation and meal expenses throughout the trip.
 The school covers the cost of the students' hotel but not any parking fees.
+Additional travel funds are available for students with financial need.
+Students selected for the trips will be notified about how to apply for this funding.

 A: Students are responsible for their own transportation and dining expenses, as well as any optional activities in the city that may cost money.
 Students can expect to spend about $100 to $200 of their own money during the trip, depending on the location of the trip.